Intergen-NZ/modern-apps-grad-handbook/README.md

 This list includes many of the tools and technologies used by the Modern Applications team at Intergen. **We do not expect you to go off and learn everything about these before you get here.** Instead, take a look at our technology stack in the areas that interest you the most.
 This guide is also designed to serve as a quick reference for current Intergenites :)

+> __Pluralsight Courses__
+>
+> You'll have to use your pluralsight account to access the courses tagged with `pluralsight`

 ## Languages

-* [C#](https://msdn.microsoft.com/en-us/library/67ef8sbd.aspx) - Used in most projects, this is our preferred language when writing server side or windows applications.
+* [C#](https://msdn.microsoft.com/en-us/library/67ef8sbd.aspx) - Used in most projects, this is our preferred language when writing server side or windows applicat\ions.
 * [JavaScript](http://www.w3schools.com/js/) - Used in all web projects due to it's popularity and ubiquitous support.
 * [TypeScript](https://www.typescriptlang.org/) - Typed superset of JavaScript that compiles into plain old JavaScript.
 We use TypeScript extensively as it offers static type checking and ES6 feature support.
 * [Less](http://lesscss.org/) - Our CSS preprocessor of choice as it allows us to write more maintainable CSS.